ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 ### Modify your code

-There are a few items which you must handle when moving to Kubernetes:
+When moving to a container-based microservice architecture, (at least) two topics have to be handled differently from a traditional VM-based application:

-- Service credentials: How to handle sensitive service, databases credentials within the cluster.
+-	**Service credentials**: How to handle and store sensitive information (e.g. credentials) to access databases or other backing services.
-- Storage: Where to store data in your cluster.
+    **Storage**: Where and how to store data in your cluster.

 **Service Credentials**

-It's not a good practice to store credentials within the application.
-Kubernetes provides **[secrets](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/)**, intended to hold sensitive information, such as passwords, OAuth tokens, and ssh keys.
-Putting this information in a `secret` is safer and more flexible than putting it verbatim in a `pod` definition or in a docker image.
-An application can have many different credentials like passwords, tokens, keys and more.
-These credentials should be distributed securely outside the application.
+For several reasons, it's never good practice to store credentials within the application.
+Instead, Kubernetes provides so called **["secrets"](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/)**, which are intended to hold sensitive information (e.g. passwords, OAuth tokens or ssh keys).
+Putting this information in a `secret` is safer and more flexible than putting it verbatim into a `pod` definition or in a docker image.

-Let's explore how to create a secret if you want to add a Watson Visual Recognition service.
+Let's explore how to create a secret.
+In this case we want to add the [Watson Visual Recognition](https://www.ibm.com/watson/services/visual-recognition/) service to our application:

-1. Create a new file called `watson-secrets.txt` and add the service credentials, you can get service credentials from the IBM Cloud dashboard or using the CLI.
+1. Create a new file called `watson-secrets.txt` and add the service credential (which you can obtain from the IBM Cloud dashboard or using the CLI):

    ```bash
    {